crowdynews/gitops-hello-world-brigade/README.md

-# GitOps Hello World v2
+# GitOps Hello World Brigade

-Second iteration of the Hello world REST API used to demonstrate a more decoupled GitOps workflow.
+Second iteration of the Hello world REST API used to demonstrate a more decoupled GitOps workflow using [Brigade](https://brigade.sh/) as the CD system.

 This workflow uses [Google Container Builder](https://cloud.google.com/container-builder/) as the CI system to build Docker images and push them to [Google Container Registry](https://cloud.google.com/container-registry/).